Who are the Institutional Holders in Phreesia Inc. (PHR)?

 The top institutional shareholder in the company is FMR, LLC with over 6.62 million shares valued at $359.44 million.
 The investor’s holdings represent 14.75% of the PHR Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 3.09 million shares valued at $167.68 million to account for 6.88% of the shares outstanding.
 The other top investors are Price (T.Rowe) Associates Inc which holds 2.36 million shares representing 5.25% and valued at over $127.95 million, while Brown Advisory Inc. holds 4.51% of the shares totaling 2.03 million with a market value of $109.92 million.

-The stock witnessed a -7.82% loss in the last 1 month and extending the period to 3 months gives it a -26.50%, and is -0.23% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.38% over the week and 5.47% over the month.
+The stock witnessed a 4.50% loss in the last 1 month and extending the period to 3 months gives it a -16.58%, and is 5.02% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.21% over the week and 4.88% over the month.

 Phreesia Inc. (PHR) Analyst Forecasts